bahmutov/cypress-examples/docs/recipes/selected-value.md

 Imagine that the option values come from an external source we cannot control.
 The values might have characters like double quotes `"` that will make selecting the value difficult.
 In the example below, the value we want is `present"`.
 Can we select it?

+📺 Watch this example explained in the video [Select An Option Manually By Setting An Attribute](https://youtu.be/sxCZKuAdTGY).

 <!-- fiddle Escape value to select -->

 ```html